-The construction contracts are subject to the normal statute of limitations regarding contractual breaches, equal to ten years from the date on which the contractual breach takes place and the non defaulting party is legally entitled to act against the other party.
-However, the following specific limitations are provided by the law in relation to particular aspects of a construction contract, provided that the following mandatory provisions shall in any case apply.
+The construction contracts are subject to the normal statute of limitations regarding contractual breaches, equal to ten years from the date on which the contractual breach takes place and the non- defaulting party is legally entitled to act against the other party.
+However, the following specific limitations are provided by the law in relation to construction contract.

-With regards to hidden defects of the works the contractor may be summoned by the employer within two years from the date of delivery of the works, provided that the employer has notified the contractor, within 60 days from the discovery of the defect, of their existence.
-Should the employer be summoned before a court for the payment of the contract’s consideration, the employer may in any event counterclaim in respect of the defects provided this has been notified as per the previous paragraph and in any event within two years from the date of the acceptance of the works.
-Please note that the employer shall not be entitled to enforce such guarantee should the employer accept the works and the defects were known or recognizable by the employer unless the contractor has not disclosed their existence with malice.
+With regards to hidden defects of the works and non-compliance of the works with the agreed design the contractor may be summoned by the employer within two years from the date of delivery of the works, provided that the employer has notified the contractor, within 60 days from the discovery of the defect, of their existence.
+Should the employer be summoned before a court by the contractor for the payment of the contract price, the employer may in any event counterclaim in respect of the defects provided this has been notified as per the previous paragraph and, in any event, within two years from the date of the acceptance of the works.
+Please note that the employer shall not be entitled to enforce such guarantee should have the employer accepted the works and the defects were known or recognizable by the employer unless the contractor has not disclosed their existence with malice.

-With regards to serious defects of the works, the employer and its successors in title shall notify the existence of the defect within a year from the discovery.
-Subsequent to the delivery of the notice, the employer shall file a claim against the contractor within a year.
+With regards to serious defects of the works and risk of collapse and ruin, the employer (and its successors in title) shall notify the existence of the defect within a year from the discovery.
+Subsequent to the submission the notice, the employer (or its successor in title) shall be entitled to file a claim against the contractor within a year.

 The general limitation period for a party to bring a claim in the courts for breach of a contract is five years from when the claiming party recognizes the breach or ten years from the breach, whichever is earlier.